Follow us on Google Get our news on Discover Follow

 Published: Mar 15, at 3:52pm ET

 EVs are in a bit of a weird spot at the moment.
-Some manufacturers seem to think they’ve pushed a bit too hard with the format and are pulling a bit of a u-turn, while others still see the future as firmly electric.
-Mercedes-AMG seems to be in the latter camp, and despite some previous EV struggles, seems to be pushing ahead with plans for its high-performance all-electric C-Class.
+Some manufacturers seem to think they’ve pushed a bit too hard with the format and are pulling a bit of a u-turn while others still see the future as firmly electric.
+Mercedes-AMG seems to be in the latter camp and, despite some previous EV struggles, is pushing ahead with plans for its high-performance all-electric C-Class.

 A camouflaged prototype of the upcoming Mercedes-AMG electric C-Class

-The vehicle also seems to feature a pop-up spoiler, which is visible in some images and tucked away in others.
-We don’t know what speed the spoiler deploys at, but Mercedes obviously believes the EV’s immense weight and the battery-pack’s arrangement isn’t enough to force those back wheels into the ground when you’re going all-out.
+The vehicle also appears to feature a pop-up spoiler, visible in some images and tucked away in others.
+We don’t know what speed the spoiler deploys at, but Mercedes obviously believes the EV’s immense weight and the battery pack’s arrangement aren’t enough to force those back wheels into the ground when you’re going all-out.

 A camouflaged prototype of the upcoming Mercedes-AMG electric C-Class